 Oblivion Randomiser Project

 If you like Oblivion mods that institute a little chaos, this pocket of insanity will be right up your alley.
 The Oblivion Randomiser Project does what it says on the box, randomising as many elements of Oblivion as possible.
 Meet a high-level enemy in the tutorial!
-Find a useless steel sword after trawling through a tough dungeon!
+Find a useless steel sword after trawling through a challenging dungeon!
 It’s all a bit wacky, but that’s what’s so good about this mod.

-The project is ongoing, and uploader aAaZzZ000oOo is still actively dropping comments updates into the Nexus page.
-So far “levelled lists and a small portion of NPC’s equipment and spells” have been randomised, but more is in the works.
+The project is ongoing, and uploader aAaZzZ000oOo is still actively dropping comments updates into the Oblivion Nexus page.
+So far, “levelled lists and a small portion of NPC’s equipment and spells” have been randomised, but more is in the works.

 Stay up to date here.

 Another mod Skyrim players may find somewhat familiar; Immersive Weapons adds an absolute trove of interesting new weaponry to the game.
 One of the must-have Oblivion mods, it pushes the weapon loot tables far past their usual homogeny, kitting out NPCs and your character alike with cutlasses, spears, mauls, and more.

 Hundreds of weapons are added by this mod, even including off-hand variants for dual-wielding characters.
-The new weapons are balanced not to be too strong, and they’re fully integrated into merchant tables, on enemies, and into the loot you’ll find when exploring Cyrodiil.
+The new weapons are balanced not to be too strong, and they’re fully integrated into merchant tables, on Oblivion enemies, and into the loot, you’ll find when exploring Cyrodiil.

 Check out Immersive weapons right here.

 Unique Landscapes Oblivion

 If you’re looking for pure bang for your buck, Unique Landscapes Oblivion is one of the best Oblivion mods out there.
-As the name suggests, it compiles 28 other mods that change up Cyrodiil’s landscapes in diverse and interesting ways.
+As the name suggests, it compiles 28 other mods that change up Cyrodiil’s landscapes in diverse and exciting ways.